veelo/gettext/readme.md

 # Gettext

 This Dub package provides internationalization functionality that is compatible with the [GNU `gettext` utilities](https://www.gnu.org/software/gettext/).
 It combines convenient and reliable string extraction, enabled by D's unique language features, with existing well established utilities for translation into other natural languages.
-The resulting translation tables are loaded at run-time, allowing users to choose their preferred language.
+The resulting translation tables are loaded at run-time, allowing users to switch between natural languages within the same distribution.
 Many commercial translation offices support GNU `gettext` PO files (Portable Object), and various editors exist that help with the translation process.
 The translation process is completely separated from the programming process, so that they may happen asynchronously and without knowledge of eachother.

 ## Features

 - Multiple identical strings are translated once.
-- Extracts all marked strings that are seen by the compiler.
+- All marked strings that are seen by the compiler are extracted automatically.
-- Maintains references to the source location of the original string.
+- References to the source location of the original strings are maintained.
-- Supports plural forms.
+- Plural forms are supported and language-dependent.
+- There are no compile-time, link-time or run-time dependencies on GNU `gettext`.
+Translators will need the GNU `gettext` utilities, or any of the more user friendly PO editor alternatives.

 ## Installation